runt18/mapbox-gl-native/platform/darwin/docs/guides/For Style Authors.md

 layers, respectively.

-The names of runtime styling classes and properties on iOS and macOS are generally consistent with the style specification and Mapbox Studio’s style editor.
+The names of runtime styling classes and properties on iOS and macOS are generally consistent with the style specification and Mapbox Studio’s Styles editor.
 Any exceptions are listed in this document.

 To avoid conflicts with Objective-C keywords or Cocoa terminology, this SDK uses